docknetwork/api-docs/source/index.html.md

 `GET /registries/{id}`

-Get the registry details like policy, controller(s)
+This is an operation to get the registry details, such as policy, add-only status, when it was last update, and controller(s).

 <h3 id="get-registry-parameters">Parameters</h3>